pallix/bobkonf2023-elixir-workshop/tapa_enumerables/README.md

 ### Part one

-Have all the test green.
 Run the tests with this command:

 ```
 mix test
 ```

-You will which tests are failing.
+Fix the failing test!

 ### Part two